antoniobarbalau/antoniobarbalau.github.io/commonplace/ecology_of_practices.md

 **Some useful resources:**
 1. The Power of Focusing: A Practical Guide to Emotional Self-Healing - Ann Weiser Cornell

+### Values in action

+Dedicating your life to a set of values which transcend you.
+Making each and every moment of your life meaningful by dedicating it to the values you have chosen.
+Each action is a meaningful one because it contributes to manifesting the values.

+## Mental
+### Spending time with sages

+> So much at least I can confirm with confidence about any who have written or propose to write on these questions, pretending to a knowledge of the problems with which I am concerned, whether they claim to have learned from me or from others or to have made their discoveries from themselves: it is impossible, in my opinion, that they can have learned anything at all about the subject.
+There is no writing of mine about these matters, nor will there ever be one.
+For this knowledge is not something that can be put into words like other sciences; but after long-continued intercourse between teacher and pupil, in joint pursuit of the subject, suddenly, like light flashing forth when a fire is kindled, it is born in the soul and straightway nourishes itself. -- Plato, 7th letter

+> Cleanthes would never have been the image of Zeno if he had merely heard him lecture; he lived with him, studied his private life, watched him to see if he lived in accordance with his own principle.
+Plato, Aristotle and a host of other philosophers all destined to take different paths, derived more from Socrates' character then from his words.
+It was not Epicurus' school but living under the same roof as Epicurus that turned Metrodorus, Hermarchus and Polyaenus into great men.
+And yet I do not summon you to my side solely for the sake of your own progress but for my own as well, for we shall be of the utmost benefit to each other. -- Senecta, to Lucilium

+Spending time with people like Socrates, Seneca, Marcus Aurelius and Diogenes the Cynic.
+These writings are not treaties or academic papers, but rather, Socrates engaged in dialogue, Seneca wrote letters, Marcus spoke to himself and Diogenes lived a life that spoke for itself, which was captured in anecdotes.
+Each of those writings enables us to learn about their characters; in his way of writing, Plato offered us to opportunity to accompany Socrates on his daily affairs.
+This practice is about reading be transformed, not informed.
+Socrates seems to manifest some form piety in Euthyphro, moderation in Charmides, courage in Laches and frienship in Lysis to give a few examples.
+He always manifests patience with his interlocutors and speaks about himself in humble terms.
+He manifests a relentless pursuit of understanding.
+So when engaging with those works, the focus is not on the words per se, but rather on spending time with the characther and trying to get a feel for the character, trying to embody the mind that produced that response in that situation, given their conditions.
+Imagining what it is like to think like them.
+Reading Seneca's letters as if you were the recipient serves both as companionship and as mentorship.
+Philosophy as a way of life in the Stoic or Socratic sense has friendship at its core.
+Become friends with the sages.

+My shortlist:
+1. Plato - Complete works
+    - Maybe starting with Euthyphro, Apology, Crito, Phaedo, Meno, Lysis, Charmides, Laches, Alcibaldes, Symposium
+	- Useful resource: "Dialectic and Dialogue: Plato's Practice of Philosophical Inquiry" - Francisco Gonzalez
+3. Senecta - Letters to Lucilium (from a Stoic)
+4. Marcus Aurelius - Meditations
+5. Epictetus - Complete Works
+6. Diogenes the Cynic: Sayings and Anecdotes, With Other Popular Moralists - Oxford World's Classics

+### Engaging in philosophy as a way of life

+Choosing one Epicurean/Cynic/Stoic/Neoplatonic exercise each week and focusing on it for that week.

+Some useful resources:
+1. Donald J. Robertson - How to think like a roman emperor
+2. Donald J. Robertson - How to think like Socrates
+3. What is ancient philosophy? - Pierre Hadot
+4. The inner citadel - Pierre Hadot
+5. Plato's Critique of Impure Reason: On Goodness and Truth in the Republic - D.C.
+Schindler
+6. Bruce J. Maclennan - The Wisdom of Hypatia

 ### Studying Nature